dapkGA/bootstrap-4-github-pages/_pages/dlmega.md

 At Good Financial Cents, we pride ourselves in connecting people with the insurance company that best meets their specific needs.
 OR, you can compare quotes the easy way

 ### Our Top 10 Best Life Insurance Companies for 2018

-| COMPANY NAME	.M BEST RATING	FITCH RATING
+C0MPANY NAME	A.M BEST RATING	FITCH RATING
 Haven Life	A++	AA+
 Banner	A+	AA-
 AIG	A	A+